Level-R/iems/README.md

 ```

 ## 🗃️ Import the Database
--Open phpMyAdmin by visiting http://localhost/phpmyadmin.
+- Open phpMyAdmin by visiting http://localhost/phpmyadmin.

--Create a new database named: iems_database
+- Create a new database named: iems_database
--Click Import and select the SQL file located in your project folder:
+- Click Import and select the SQL file located in your project folder:
--iems/database/iems_database.sql
+- iems/database/iems_database.sql

 Click Go to import the database.